-Recently, inflation has increased throughout the U.S. economy.
-Inflation can adversely affect us by increasing the costs of labor and other costs as well as by reducing demand for air travel.
+In prior years, inflation rates have increased throughout the U.S. economy.
+Increased inflation rates can adversely affect us by increasing our costs of labor, goods, and other operating costs and may reduce demand for air travel.
 In addition, inflation is often accompanied by higher interest rates, which could reduce the fair value of our outstanding debt obligations.
 In an inflationary environment, depending on airline industry and other economic conditions, we may be unable to raise prices enough to keep up with the rate of inflation, which would reduce our profit margins.
 We have experienced, and continue to experience, increases in the prices of labor and other costs of providing service.
-Continued inflationary pressures could impact our profitability.
+Continued inflationary pressures could impact our profitability and have a material adverse effect on our business, results of operations and financial condition.